Why We Need Lockdown Devices for Classroom Doors

-Sounds of sirens, crying, and shouting is all around.
+Sounds of sirens, crying, and shouting are all around.

 What’s worse: IT COULD HAPPEN TO ANYONE.

-No one could’ve prepared for what happened at Columbine High School in 1999, or Sandy Hook Elementary in 2012.
 At Stoneman Douglas High School, no one could fully understand why a school shooting happened in 2018.
-In 2007, the deadliest school shooting happened in Virginia Tech.
+In 2007, the deadliest school shooting happened at Virginia Tech.

 Before the Columbine Shooting Incident, a school shooting was unfathomable.